Running with Violet

 Running with Violet is a Canadian comedy-drama web series created by and starring Rebecca Davey and Marie-Claire Marcotte.
 The series premiered on a dedicated YouTube channel on February 13, 2017.
-As of January 2020, Running with Violet had generated over 1.5 million views on YouTube.
+As of January 2020, Running with Violet had received over 1.5 million views on YouTube.

 In 2020, it was announced that the series will be broadcast on OutTV in the 2020–21 television season.

 Plot

 In fictional smalltown Pictonville, Ontario, housewife Miranda and single mother Jolene attempt a weekend holiday with Jolene's daughter, toddler Violet, in tow.
 After a series of unfortunate events, they find themselves on the run from a small-town meth gang and the law, and must navigate a web of dangerous crime to survive.

 Season 2 finds the two friends getting caught up in a beauty and wellness pyramid scheme, only to discover it is a front for pushing drugs.
 With dreams of big money, the women try to make the most of their situation while dealing with the escalating stakes around them.